-2007 Claffin University Center for Professional and 2008 Claffin University is named to the President's Higher Continuing Studies Degree Completion Program Education Community Service Honor Roll for its establishes a partnership with the Savannah River Site outstanding commitment to serving others. in Aiken, South Carolina, to offer higher education opportunities to employees of Wackenhut Savannah 2009 Claffin biology major Keiara Berry ('10) received the River Site.
-Outstanding Poster Presentation Award in Cellular Biological Sciences from the annual Biomedical 2007 Claffin awards first Bachelor of Science in Research Conference for Minority Students. engineering degrees, and first Master of Education in 2009 Thirty-eight Claffin University faculty, staff and educational studies degrees. students traveled to Washington, D.C., to witness the inauguration of Barack Obama as the nation's 44th 2007 Claflin awards first Master of Science in president. biotechnology degrees.
-2009 For the first time in Claffin University's history, 2007 Claffin's Center for Professional and Continuing the University conferred two individuals as Studies partners with Technical College of the Low Country to offer continuing education courses in valedictorians; Sarah Pace, Claflin's first white valedictorian, and Johnny Walker, the first African-Beaufort, South Carolina American male valedictorian at the University in 14 2007 Claffin University continues to earn high national years. rankings in U.S. News & World Report's 2008 "Guide 2009 Pultizer Prize-winning columnist Eugene Robinson book to America's Best Colleges and Universities." of The Washington Post delivers the keynote address Claffin ranks high, coming in at #10 in the category during the Commencement Convocation. of "Best Baccalaureate Colleges" (South Region) in its 2008 listings of "America's Best Colleges," 2009 Dr. Luc Montagnier, the 2008 winner of the Nobel thus marking the institution's 10th consecutive year Prize in Physiology and Medicine, visits Claffin of being recognized by one of the nation's leading University to present his landmark research on the periodicals.
-For 2007, the University retains its HIV/AIDS virus and meet with stakeholders. position among the Top Five Best Value institutions, coming in at #2.
-2009 Claffin University partners with the Medical University of South Carolina to participate in the 2008 Claffin University receives full membership into the NCAA Division II Southern Intercollegiate National Institute of Health-sponsored Institutional Athletic Conference.
-Research and Academic Career Development Award. which is designed to usher post doctoral students into an academic career.
-2008 Forbes.com ranks Claflin University as the top historically black college or university in the 2009 nation and in the top 4 percent of the nation's The Claffin University Concert Choir embarks on a coast-to-coast national tour that visits nine colleges and universities in its inaugural list of "America's Best Colleges." states.
-2009 Claffin University celebrates the 15th anniversary 2008 The Claffin University Concert Choir travels to China of the presidency of Dr. Henry N. Tisdale, to participate in a 10-day choral salute to the 2008 Olympic Games in Beijing. commemorating a period of unprecedented success at the University.
-2008 Claffin University senior Aundreta Conner becomes 2009 Claffin University Men's Basketball team finishes the University's first-ever Fulbright Scholar. its first regular season as conference champions in the SIAC with an impressive 23-2 record.
-This feat 2008 Former President Bill Clinton visits Claflin University to campaign on behalf of his wife, presidential enabled the Panthers to make the NCAA Division II candidate Sen. Hillary Rodham Clinton.
-National Championship Tournament.
-Head Coach Ron Woodward is named SIAC Coach of the Year.
-2008 Claffin University President Henry N. Tisdale is 2009 Claffin University alumnus Daniel Howard ('08) awarded the 2008 CASE District III Executive Leader wins the New York Emmy Award for Excellence in ship Award in recognition of his exceptional vision and successful stewardship of the University.
-Teen Programming for his documentary Bullets in the Hood.
+- 2007 Claflin awards Master of Education degrees in educational studies to its first cadre of graduate students. - 2007 Claffin University Center for Professional and Continuing Studies Degree Completion Program establishes a partnership with the Savannah River Site in Aiken, South Carolina, to offer higher education opportunities to employees of Wackenhut Savannah River Site. - 2007 Claffin awards first Bachelor of Science in engineering degrees, and first Master of Education in educational studies degrees. - 2007 Claffin awards first Master of Science in biotechnology degrees. - 2007 Claflin's Center for Professional and Continuing Studies partners with Technical College of the Low Country to offer continuing education courses in Beaufort, South Carolina - 2007 Claflin University continues to earn high national rankings in U.S. News & World Report's 2008 "Guide book to America's Best Colleges and Universities."
+Claflin ranks high, coming in at #10 in the category of "Best Baccalaureate Colleges" (South Region) in its 2008 listings of "America's Best Colleges," thus marking the institution's 10th consecutive year of being recognized by one of the nation's leading periodicals.
+For 2007, the University retains its position among the Top Five Best Value institutions, coming in at #2. - 2008 Claflin University receives full membership into the NCAA Division II Southern Intercollegiate Athletic Conference. - 2008 Forbes.com ranks Claflin University as the top historically black college or university in the nation and in the top 4 percent of the nation's colleges and universities in its inaugural list of "America's Best Colleges." - 2008 The Claffin University Concert Choir travels to China to participate in a 10-day choral salute to the 2008 Olympic Games in Beijing. - 2008 Claffin University senior Aundreta Conner becomes the University's first-ever Fulbright Scholar. - 2008 Former President Bill Clinton visits Claffin University to campaign on behalf of his wife, presidential candidate Sen. Hillary Rodham Clinton. - 2008 Claffin University President Henry N. Tisdale is awarded the 2008 CASE District III Executive Leader ship Award in recognition of his exceptional vision and successful stewardship of the University. - 2008 Claffin University Men's Basketball Team travels to Trinidad and Tobago to compete in the first-ever Trinidad and Tobago Hoops Classic.